Kenmac589/Kenmac589/README.md

 ## My Projects here on Github

-- [myShellScipts](https://github.com/Kenmac589/myShellScripts) a collection of the scripts
+- [myShellScipts](https://github.com/Kenmac589/myShellScripts) a collection of the scripts I use everyday.
 - [Neovim and iTerm2 workflow](https://github.com/Kenmac589/alfred-iTerm-Neovim) not anything special in terms of programming but is nice for launching file with [Alfred](https://www.alfredapp.com/).

 ## Some of the other work I've done